Rusty Trend: Weathering Steel in Architectural Metals

-Weathering steel in custom architectural metals should be considered when seeking a strong, durable, appealing metal material that hones self-healing abilities.
+Weathering steel in architectural metals is a strong, durable, appealing metal material that hones self-healing abilities.
 With its rusty orange coloring and unique look, this is something you may have come across since this is so easy to recognize.

-Mainly produced in sheet form, this attractive, nominal maintenance steel is commonly used in a variety of applications, including exposed steel structures.
-These include bridges, buildings, building façades, fences, edging, retaining walls, and architectural sculptures.
+This attractive, nominal maintenance steel is seen in a variety of applications, including exposed steel structures.
+Thus, these include bridges, buildings, building façades, fences, edging, retaining walls, and architectural sculptures.
 The corrosion rate is so low that structures fabricated from weathering steel can achieve a 120 year design life.

 Examples of Weathering Steel in custom architectural metals around the world include: